mduckham/SMURF/Queries/README.md

 }

 ```

-## Example queries for the DV showcase on the 22nd of February 2024:

-1) Can you show multiple geometry representations (point and polygon) for Vicmap authoritative waterbodies?
+12) Can you show multiple geometry representations (point and polygon) for Vicmap authoritative waterbodies?

 ```
 SELECT (STRAFTER(STR(?wb_instance), '#') AS ?WaterbodyName)